LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/pipes/README.md

 # Pipes

-In this exercise you'll write a node script that can read from STDIN or "Standard In" and write to STDOUT or "Standard Out"
+In this exercise you'll write a node script that can read from STDIN or "Standard In" and write to STDOUT or "Standard Out".

 ## Part 1